Vijay Singh

-Vijay Singh (विजय सिंह /hns/; born 22 February 1963) is a Fijian professional golfer.
+Vijay Singh (विजय सिंह, /hns/; born 22 February 1963) is a Fijian professional golfer.
 In 1982, Singh turned professional and played on the local Asia Golf Circuit.
 However, his early career met with controversy, as he was accused of numerous rules violations, and he was banned from the AGC.
 Singh turned to Africa and Europe where he had much success on the respective tours, the Safari Circuit and European Tour, winning several times on each.
-In 1993, he won the PGA Tour's Buick Classic, earning him tour membership and ultimately Rookie of the Years honors.
+In 1993, he won the PGA Tour's Buick Classic, earning him tour membership and ultimately Rookie of the Years honours.
 In 1998, he won his first major championship, the PGA Championship, and two years later the Masters.
 In 2004, Singh had one of the best seasons in the history of golf, winning nine times including the PGA Championship, overtaking Tiger Woods as the #1 golfer in the world.

 Early life

+An Indo-Fijian practising Hinduism, Singh was born in Lautoka, Fiji and grew up in Nadi.
+He is the son of Mohan Singh, an airplane technician who also taught golf.
+Singh has a brother named Krishna who is also a professional golfer.

 Singh recollected to reporters about his childhood: "When we were kids we couldn't afford golf balls so we had to make do with coconuts.
 My father used to say, 'Little Vijay, golf balls don't fall off trees you know,' so I found some that did!"
 Growing up, he played snooker, cricket, football, and the country's most popular sport, rugby.
-He is the son of Mohan Singh, an airplane technician who also taught golf.
 Growing up, he admired the swing of Tom Weiskopf, using it as an early model for his own.